Skip to content

 Saltwater Fortifies earthen ash.

-Art informed by Roman Concrete research.
+Art research informed by Roman Concrete.

 Roman Concrete interests me personally due to the way it becomes over time.
-Where in contact with seawater, the form and structure of Roman Concrete becomes more stable.
+Where in contact with seawater, the form and structure of Roman concrete becomes more stable.
 The opposite occurs for Modern Concrete, eroding over time with prolonged exposure to seawater.
 This is a site of precise, material reality that can be related to philosophy in practice.
 Building metaphors and myths rooted in reality is of critical importance in a contemporaneous technocracy due to examining faulty logic.
 “Young” Roman Concrete needs time to develop strength from seawater and the elements and was deemed to not have the compressive strength to handle modern use.
 The folly in the logic is revealed in the application of Modern Concrete withering in time with cracking requiring continual structural maintenance to be preserved, such as in Lorado Taft’s Eternal Indian statue in Oregon, Illinois.
-The material distinctions between Roman and Modern Concrete are also to be looked at through formal structural research, for example in Nuclear Generating Station (Byron, Illinois) cooling towers.
+The material distinctions between Roman and Modern Concrete are also to be looked at through formal structural research.
+For example the Nuclear Generating Station (Byron, Illinois) cooling towers.
 FERMILAB (DeKalb, Illinois), and CERN, and a great number of commercial, industrial, architectural, transportation, civil engineering, resource and waste methods to be researched.

 Bibliography (to be continued, copyright remains with the publications)